nayansurve/CSharp/README.md

 2. Use command: dotnet run
    (If it's a single .cs file, install dotnet-script and run: dotnet script filename.cs)

-Each file demonstrates basic C# concepts such as variables, loops, functions, and object-oriented programming.
+Each file demonstrates basic C# concepts such as variables, loops, functions, and object-oriented